ramapriyan912001/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

 ## 4. FAQ
-**Q**: Why are NAME case-sensitive?
+**Q**: Why is NAME case-sensitive?
-**A**: Since common names are quite usual, we have decided to allow the addition of 2 contacts such as "jun jie" and "Jun Jie" in order to keep track of their numbers.
+**A**: Since identical names are very common in many cultures, we have decided to allow the addition of 2 contacts such as "jun jie" and "Jun Jie" in order to keep track of their numbers.
 Furthermore, since AWE deals with overseas travels, quite a number of travellers might get a new overseas number when they are travelling.
 This will allow users to keep track of both their local and overseas local separately.
 Deleting the number after returning from the trip will be easier as well.
 In both cases, users can distinguish the 2 contacts with similar names using tags.
+This is also consistent with most mobile-phones, wherein contact names are case sensitive.
+To address the overseas number use case, for our next release, we are considering providing users with the ability to input more than one phone number when adding a contact.

-**Q**: Why are GROUP_NAME case-sensitive?
+**Q**: Why is GROUP_NAME case-sensitive?
 **A**: Similar to the above question, a user might travel to the same destination more than once.
 This will allow the addition of each individual trips.
+To address, this use case, we are considering requiring a DATE_TIME parameter when creating a group.
+We did not do so for this release due to concerns that two separate groups of users might be on a trip at the same location in the same time frame.
+In this case, users might be unable to create two groups, even though the use case would merit such an action.

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AWE home folder.